OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 ## Introduction

 This is a workshop that will walk you through how to successfully create a fully functional web application using VBCS.
 Though the web application that we will be creating is relatively simple, the lab will walk you through many of the common features of VBCS that Developers often use.
-Specifically, the workshop will cover: Drag-and-Drop UI Design, REST API configuration, Action Chain configuration, and Data Flow within VBCS.
+Specifically, the workshop will cover:

+- Drag-and-Drop UI Design
+- REST API configuration
+- Action Chain configuration
+- Data Flow within VBCS.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.